Multicategorical Special Education Degree Programs

 August 23, 2021 (All Programs)

 Graduates of the Columbia College Special Education program must demonstrate a mastery of national standards for beginning special education teachers.
-Our comprehensive program equips future teachers with the skills necessary to be learner ready on day one in any classroom.
+Our comprehensive program equips future teachers with the skills to be learner ready on day one to meet the needs of students with mild to moderate disabilities in PreK-Grade 12 classrooms.

 Special Education is recognized by the Council for Exceptional Children (CEC), the South Carolina Department of Education, and is nationally accredited by the NCATE/CAEP through Fall 2022.